 It’s scary to say, ‘I just want you to be there so that I can be honest and say I feel weird and maybe I don’t know why, but I just need to sit in it until I work it out or it goes away.’

 AR: And not have that person who’s like, ‘You could go for a run?
 Why don’t you try drinking orange juice?’
 It’s those times that become defining in your relationship.
 I think it’s good to rip the Band-Aid off and say, ‘I’m not okay today,’ versus coming home and being alone and silent.

 AS: There’s definitely going to be s*** times in the course of a long-term relationship.
 It’s just acknowledging that that’s fine and expected and that you’ll move on from it eventually.

 LP: I think relationships are so important in maintaining your mental health.
-It doesn’t have to be a husband or boyfriend, just someone who creates that safe judgement-free space.
+It doesn’t have to be a husband or boyfriend, just someone who creates that safe judgment-free space.
 It could be a friend, a therapist, or even someone from church if that's what works for you.